 independently assessed and addressed,

 thereby placing the receiving environment

 at untenable risk of harm.

 In support of this argument: The ADZ is an

 884 ha development, with several zones,

 which are to be developed by numerous

-independent aquaculture farmers A phased-
+independent aquaculture farmers.
+A phased-

 in approach spanning 5 to 10 years has been

-approved This time-scale is likely to result
+approved.
+This time-scale is likely to result

-in the first oudited report submission a
+in the first audited report submission a

+-

 decade post the first construction period.
 It

-decade post the first construction period.
-It

 is therefore of critical importance that an

 audited report on the impact of construction

 work be submitted every six months for

 scrutiny by members of the Consultative

 Forum.

-3 4 Failure to clarify factually correct
+3 4.
+Failure to clarify factually correct

-5. coordinates of authorised ADZ site
+5. coordinates of authorised ADZ site.

-coordinates of dumoniscu ADZ suc.
+coordinates of dumonised ADZ site.

 The lack of clarification of the actual

 coordinates of the authorised ADZ site

-presents a navigational hazard The

 presents a navigational hazard.
 The